sheetalreddy25/my-bio-hub/README.md

 <details>
   <summary>🚀 Project 1</summary>

-# **Sequence Alignment and BLAST Search with Biopython**
+# **Sequence Alignment using NCBI BLAST and Biopython**

 ### Requirements
 - Python 3.x
 - Biopython library
 - Internet access (for querying NCBI)
-- Notebook for writing and running Python code (Jupyter, Kaggle, Google Colab, etc.)
+- A Python environment such as Jupyter Notebook, Kaggle, or Google Colab for running the code

 ### Implementation
 The script follows these main steps: